8 Healthy Breakfast Ideas for Better Mornings

 A six-ounce serving of plain low-fat Greek yogurt contains about six grams of sugar, while a fruit-flavored, sweetened version has a whopping 19 grams.
 The 2015-2020 Dietary Guidelines for Americans recommend capping added sugar intake at 10 percent of daily calories—so your morning yogurt is a good place to start.
 Add mix-ins, such as sliced mango and pecans, to your plain yogurt bowl.
 Top with a dash of nutmeg or pumpkin pie spice, and you won’t miss that sugary flavor one bit.

 Eat the whole egg

-While new studies show eating two eggs per day may increase your risk of heart disease, experts say eggs are still part of a balanced diet, especially one that’s plant-based and rich in fiber.
-Just don’t go overboard when incorporating egg into your healthy breakfast ideas.
-Find out the breakfast foods you should stop eating while you’re at it.
+While a 2019 suggests that eating two eggs per day may increase your risk of heart disease, experts say eggs are still part of a balanced diet, especially one that's plant-based and rich in fiber.
+Just don't go overboard when incorporating egg into your healthy breakfast ideas.
+Find out the breakfast foods you should stop eating.

 Finally, let’s just state the obvious: Fruits and veggies are rich in health-promoting vitamins and minerals, as well as cholesterol-helping fiber.
 Plus, produce is largely water—so it adds volume to help your breakfast fill you up.
 Some healthy breakfast ideas: Fill an omelet with mushrooms and tomatoes, top a slice of egg-and-avocado toast with onion and radish slices, or heap your go-to oatmeal with blueberries and raspberries.
 Now, take a look at these 27 healthy breakfast recipes you can use today.